IRS forms "SWAT team" for tax dodger crackdown

 The IRS showed its elevated concern on the issue, known as “transfer pricing,” last May by hiring Samuel Maruca to fill the newly created post of transfer pricing director.

-He has since brought aboard specialists from Big Four audit firms KPMG KPMG.UL and Ernst & Young LLP ERNY.UL, as well as law firm Mayer Brown and boutique consultancy Horst Frisch.
+He has since brought aboard specialists from Big Four audit firms KPMG and Ernst & Young LLP, as well as law firm Mayer Brown and boutique consultancy Horst Frisch.

 Maruca, who came from law firm Covington & Burling, is still recruiting.
 He told Reuters the agency previously had “had a difficult time attracting and retaining economists.”